AlrightErin27/GameOfThronesAPI-P2/README.md

 ⚔️ Save user's content: username, hashed password, email & additional info from site use.

-⚔️ Make characters searchable, display info about them, and let users same them to their profile page.
+⚔️ Make characters searchable, display info about them.

-⚔️ Let users post on their user page.

-⚔️ Create a very simple buzzfeed style quiz, that will be a few questions long, have multiple choice answers that will determine 1 of 3 endpoints.
+⚔️ Create a very simple buzzfeed style quiz, that will be a few questions long, have multiple choice answers & will end with a loss or win.

 # Stretch Goals:

 ⚔️ Let other users comment on other users' posts.

 ⚔️ Create a few quizzes.

-⚔️ Let users create quizzes.
+Not all true or false.

 ⚔️ Let users create their own characters that are saved to their profile & the database.